NeSI November training events helping share expertise and build capabilities in life sciences communities

-November continues to be a particularly busy month for supporting these training endeavours, as the NeSI Team is supporting two immersive skill-building events for the bioinformatics and genomics communities in Dunedin and Auckland.
+Looking ahead, November continues to be a particularly busy month for supporting these training endeavours, as the NeSI Team is supporting two immersive skill-building events for the bioinformatics and genomics communities in Dunedin and Auckland.
 These spring and summer schools are part of a larger initiative to raise bioinformatics capability in New Zealand.

 2020 Metagenomics Summer School

 This is the second year in a row Genomics Aotearoa, the University of Auckland, and NeSI have partnered to host a Metagenomics Summer School, focused on teaching the fundamentals of metagenomics data, data management, and analysis.
 Held on campus at the University of Auckland, the school last year was a success with 40 participants spending the four days in hands-on sessions related to various concepts of metagenomics data management and analysis for genomics research.